Countdown and Connect Challenge

 - Step 3: Complete the Learning Well Leadership 1 course

 - Step 4: Take the Welcome Ambassador pledge

 You can start on the challenge any time from 7 September – do one step each week or do all steps in one day if it suits you.
-But you can only complete the challenge and get entered into the final prize draw when the Student Wellbeing Survey is launched in November – so keep an eye out for it.
+But you can only complete the challenge and get entered into the final prize draw when you complete the Student Wellbeing Survey.

 You'll also earn extra entries into the weekly prize draws when you download and register on our WhatsUp app and attend specific Countdown and Connect events now available on demand on the Challenge Moodle site including: